eminSerin/NBS-Predict/README.md

 ## Authors

-NBS-Predict was designed by Emin Serin and Johann D. Kruschwitz, and developed by Emin Serin.
+NBS-Predict was designed by Emin Serin, Johann D. Kruschwitz and Andrew Zalesky, and developed by Emin Serin.

 ## Contributing